 Once you have determined the cities and date ranges of interest, you can search the database from the Library of Congress, that provides detailed title information for over 150,000 newspaper titles published in the United States.
 More importantly, it offers the holdings information for each of these newspapers - whether in archives, libraries or other institutions.

-For access to online collections, I would encourage you to review the Newspapers! page on this website, where links to about 15,000 newspapers are presented.
-Also included are links to sites that have links to online newspaper collections as well.
+For access to online collections, I would encourage you to review the Newspaper Research Links page on this website, where links to over 20,000 newspapers are presented.

 Finding articles is an exercise of narrowing and expanding, combining dates and locations as part of your search plan.
 It is tricky and requires persistence.
 It is definitely an art rather than a science, in my opinion.